Ofer Berkovitch

 Ofer Berkovitch (עופר ברקוביץ'; July 7, 1983) is the founder and chairman of Jerusalem's Hitorerut in Jerusalem political movement, a member of the Jerusalem city council, and Hitorerut's 2018 candidate for Mayor of Jerusalem.
 Previously, Berkovitch served as Jerusalem's Deputy Mayor and has held municipal portfolios for culture, economic development, and the city center among others.

 Early life

 Berkovitch grew up in Jerusalem's French Hill and Ramat Sharett neighborhoods.
-He achieved the rank of captain in the Israeli Defense Forces in his regular service.
+He achieved the rank of captain in the Israel Defense Forces in his regular service.
 Today, Berkovitch serves in the army's reserves with the rank of major.
 He holds a bachelor's degree in Philosophy, Politics and Economics from the Hebrew University of Jerusalem.

 Political career

 After his discharge from the IDF, Berkovitch founded the “Hitorerut in Jerusalem” political movement with the aim of supporting the city's tolerant and creative Zionist population.
 The movement, which later turned into a political party, has a student club at the Hebrew University.
 In 2011, Berkovitch assisted in the establishment of a social movement called “Mitpakdim” with the goal of increasing the involvement of young people in politics.